k1LoW/octocov/README.md

 ![comment](docs/comment.png)

-**Notice:** Note that only pull requests opened from the same repository can be commented on.
+**Notice:** Note that only pull requests from the same repository can be commented on.
 This is because the workflow token of a forked pull request does not have write permission.

 ### On Terminal